Netgate is offering COVID-19 aid for pfSense software users, learn more.

 If the firewall does panic, and the panic message contains a backtrace that mentions things like memory allocation, mbuf, uma_zalloc_arg, or similar, then it may be crashing due to mbuf exhaustion.
 See Tuning and Troubleshooting Network Cards for information on how to overcome that problem.

-On NanoBSD systems or full install systems without swap space configured, an automatic crash dump will not happen.
+On full install systems without swap space configured, an automatic crash dump will not happen.
 The details of the crash and backtrace would need to be viewed on the console if possible.